omnect/omnect-device-service/README.md

 In all other cases there will be a meaningful error message in the status and payload.

 Performing a factory reset also triggers a device restart.
 The restart time of a device depends on the selected factory reset.
-After the device has been restarted, this module sends a confirmation to the cloud as reported proberty in the module twin.
+After the device has been restarted, this module sends a confirmation to the cloud as reported property in the module twin.

 ```
 "factory_reset_status": {